-This is the blog of Amy Weldon, Associate Professor of English at Luther College in Decorah, Iowa.
+This is the blog of Amy Weldon, Professor of English at Luther College in Decorah, Iowa.

-An Alabama farm girl by raising, I have a Ph.D in nineteenth-century British literature from the University of North Carolina at Chapel Hill and have grown new roots in Iowa, engaging my students in local poetry slams and author readings at the Iowa Writers Workshop and teaching adult writing classes at ArtHaus Decorah.
-My book The Hands-On Life: How to Wake Yourself Up and Save the World—an intelligent guide to mindfulness in the digital age—is forthcoming from Cascade Books/Wipf and Stock Publishers.
-Among other book-length projects in progress are The Writer’s Eye: Observation and Inspiration for Creative Writers (forthcoming from Bloomsbury) and a novel, Creature, based on the life of Mary Shelley.
+An Alabama farm girl by raising, I have a Ph.D in nineteenth-century British literature from the University of North Carolina at Chapel Hill.
+I’m the author of The Hands-On Life: How to Wake Yourself Up and Save the World (Cascade Books, 2018) and The Writer’s Eye: Observation and Inspiration for Creative Writers (Bloomsbury, 2018).
+Among other things, I’m writing a novel, Creature, based on the life of Mary Shelley.

-My colleagues call me “a passionate teacher” of British Romanticism, contemporary literature, Paideia (Luther’s first-year common course), and creative writing.
-My essays have appeared in edited collections including Fracture: Essays, Poems, and Stories on Fracking in America (Ice Cube Press), William Faulkner: Critical Perspectives (Salem Press), The Best Travel Writing 2012 (Solas Press), and Cornbread Nation: The Best of Southern Food Writing, Vol. 2 (UNC Press).
-My essay “‘A Worn Path’ in the Creative Writing Classroom: Writing, Attention, and the Ecological Thought” is forthcoming in Teaching the Works of Eudora Welty: Twenty-first Century Approaches from University Press of Mississippi.
-Another essay, “Attentional Commons and the Common Good: Technology and Higher Education,” appears in Intersections.
-Other short fiction, creative nonfiction, and scholarly work appears in Orion, The Common, Midwestern Gothic, Bloom, The Millions, Los Angeles Review of Books, The Carolina Quarterly, The Mississippi Quarterly, Thumbnail, and Inch, among others, with book reviews in Orion and Keats-Shelley Journal, among others, and a column for the Chronicle of Higher Education on recommendation letters.
+At Luther, I teach British Romanticism, contemporary literature, Paideia (Luther’s first-year common course), and creative writing.
+My essays have appeared or are forthcoming in edited collections including Engaging the Eighteenth Century: Public Spaces and Digital Places for Literary Historians (University of Iowa Press, 2018), Teaching the Works of Eudora Welty: Twenty-first Century Approaches (University Press of Mississippi, 2018), Fracture: Essays, Poems, and Stories on Fracking in America (Ice Cube Press, 2016), William Faulkner: Critical Perspectives (Salem Press, 2013), The Best Travel Writing 2012 (Solas Press), and Cornbread Nation: The Best of Southern Food Writing, Vol. 2 (UNC Press, 2010).
+Other short fiction, creative nonfiction, and scholarly work appear in Orion, The Common, Midwestern Gothic, Bloom, The Millions, Los Angeles Review of Books, The Carolina Quarterly, The Mississippi Quarterly, Thumbnail, and Inch, among others, with book reviews in Orion and Keats-Shelley Journal, among others, and a column for the Chronicle of Higher Education on recommendation letters.
 I am a former Tennessee Williams Scholar at the Sewanee Writers Conference and a participant in the Tin House Summer Writers Workshop, the Bread Loaf Writers Conference, and the Bread Loaf Orion Environmental Writers Conference.
-An avid seed-saver and urban gardener, I blog here about sustainability, finance, and other nourishments of life and spirit.

 In 2011, I finished paying off $50,000 of consumer debt (credit cards and car.)
 This blog charts my ongoing journey through matters of spirit, sustainability, and self-reliance.